col-tasas/2025-oco-with-iqcs/README.md

 <!-- [![Scholar][scholar-shield]][scholar-url] -->
 <!-- [![Webpage][webpage-shield]][webpage-url] -->

-# Online Convex Optimization and Integral Quadratic Constraints: A new approach to regret analysis
+# Online Convex Optimization and Integral Quadratic Constraints: An automated approach to regret analysis

-This repository contains the code from our paper "Online Convex Optimization and Integral Quadratic Constraints: A new approach to regret analysis".
+This repository contains the code from our paper "Online Convex Optimization and Integral Quadratic Constraints: An automated approach to regret analysis".
 The preprint is accessible on [arXiv](https://arxiv.org/abs/2503.23600).

 ## Installation
 The code was developed with Python 3.11.
 All relevant packages can be installed with